This Vietnamese-style Steamed Squid highlights the natural flavors of squid. Quick and easy to prepare for daily meals.

 You can watch the video below to see how to clean as well as how to steam squid.

 Subscribe to our Youtube channel for more easy-to-follow cooking videos!

-For this recipe (as well as for this grilled squid recipe and green mango salad with seafood recipe), I cut the squid into slices after scoring it.
+For this recipe (as well as for this stir-fried squid recipe, grilled squid recipe and green mango salad with seafood recipe), I cut the squid into slices after scoring it.
 That way, it will look prettier in the final dish.
 Besides, when you slice squid like this, it will be easier for flavors to penetrate into the squid.
 It is also fine to use squid rings if you prefer.

 It is very quick and easy to steam squid.
 The most important thing to avoid is overcooking it, which will make it rubbery and tasteless.
 For this dish, you will need a heat-proof bowl or shallow plate that will fit inside your steamer.

 You can place the squid slices in two layers and steam for about 6-7 minutes.
 It’s also possible to pile them in three layers and the cooking time will increase to about 8 minutes.
 Don’t pile them more than that since it will lengthen the cooking time and some of them may be overcooked.

 I like to serve it immediately with some fish sauce on the side.
 It is tasty on its own as an appetizer like that or you can also eat it with rice as a main dish.